alibaba/bifrostui/packages/bui-core/src/Progress/index.en-US.md

 };
 ```

-### Custom Gradient for Progress Bar
+### Custom Gradient Color for Progress Bar

 Encapsulation of `linear-gradient`.
-It's recommended to use only two colors.
+It is recommended to pass only two colors.

 ```tsx
 import React from 'react';